vualeks/Caishen/README.md

 ## License

-CardKit is available under the MIT license.
+Caishen is available under the MIT license.
 See the LICENSE file for more info.